Q. What is Amazon Elastic File System?

 Q. What storage classes does Amazon EFS offer?

 Amazon EFS offers you the choice of creating file systems using Standard or One Zone storage classes.
 Standard storage classes store data with and across multiple AZs.
-One Zone storage classes store data redundantly within a single AZ, at a 47% lower price compared to file systems using Standard storage classes, for workloads that don’t require multi-AZ resilience.
+One Zone storage classes store data redundantly within a single AZ.
+This results in a 47% lower price compared to file systems using Standard storage classes, for workloads that don’t require Multi-AZ resilience.

-EFS offers four storage classes: two Standard storage classes, Amazon EFS Standard and Amazon EFS Standard-Infrequent Access (EFS Standard-IA), and two One Zone storage classes, Amazon EFS One Zone and Amazon EFS One Zone-Infrequent Access (EFS One Zone-IA).
+EFS offers four storage classes: two Standard storage classes, EFS Standard and EFS Standard-Infrequent Access (EFS Standard-IA); and two One Zone storage classes, EFS One Zone and EFS One Zone-Infrequent Access (EFS One Zone-IA).

 Q. How do I move files to EFS Standard-IA and EFS One Zone-IA?

 Moving files to EFS Standard-IA and EFS One Zone-IA starts by enabling Amazon EFS Lifecycle Management and choosing an age-off policy for your files.
-Lifecycle Management automatically moves your data from the EFS Standard to the EFS Standard-IA storage class or from the EFS One Zone to the EFS One Zone-IA storage class according to the lifecycle policy you choose.
-For example, you can automatically move files from EFS Standard to EFS Standard-IA if they aren’t accessed after seven days.
+Lifecycle Management automatically moves your data from the EFS Standard to the EFS Standard-IA storage class, or from the EFS One Zone to the EFS One Zone-IA storage class.
+For example, you can automatically move files from EFS Standard to EFS Standard-IA if they aren’t accessed after one day.

-EFS Intelligent-tiering delivers automatic cost savings for workloads with changing access patterns.
-EFS Intelligent-Tiering uses EFS Lifecycle Management to monitor the access patterns of your workload and is designed to automatically move files that aren’t accessed for the duration of the Lifecycle policy (for example, 30 days) from performance-optimized storage classes (EFS Standard or EFS One Zone) to their corresponding cost-optimized Infrequent Access (IA) storage class (EFS Standard-Infrequent Access or EFS One Zone-Infrequent Access).
+EFS Intelligent-Tiering is designed to deliver automatic cost savings for workloads with changing access patterns.
+EFS Intelligent-Tiering uses EFS Lifecycle Management to monitor the access patterns of your workload.
+It automatically moves files that aren’t accessed for the duration of the Lifecycle policy (for example, 30 days) from performance-optimized storage classes (EFS Standard or EFS One Zone) to their corresponding cost-optimized Infrequent Access storage class (EFS Standard-Infrequent Access or EFS One Zone-Infrequent Access).
 This helps you take advantage of IA storage pricing that is up to 92% lower than EFS Standard or EFS One Zone storage pricing.
-If access patterns change and that data is accessed again, Lifecycle Management automatically moves the files back to EFS Standard or EFS One Zone, eliminating the risk of unbounded access charges.
+If access patterns change and that data is accessed again, Lifecycle Management automatically moves the files back to EFS Standard or EFS One Zone, reducing the risk of unbounded access charges.
 If the files become infrequently accessed again, Lifecycle Management transitions the files back to the appropriate IA storage class based on your Lifecycle policy.